awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   3. **The Question-Book Method**: rephrase what you recorded as questions for later.

-  4. **Self-Generated Challenges**: i.e. for programmers it is not enough to know what an algorithm means, you got to write the code.
+  4. **Self-Generated Challenges**: i.e. for programmers it is not enough to know what an algorithm means, you got to write the code and know how to implement it in different ways.
   Another way is what I use here, which is writing blog posts about books I am reading or read.
   I try only to look at the chapters and basic sections instead of just reading everything from the book and trying to re-phrase it.

-  5. **Close-Book Learning**: By preventing yourself from consulting the source the information is more easily stored inside your mind.
+  5. **Close-Book Learning**: By preventing yourself from consulting the source of the information, it is more easily stored inside your mind.

 A final quote in this chapter that really wraps up the ideas mentioned: